mna/0value/posts/A PEG parser generator for Go.md

 }
 ```

-By default, the receiver variable is named `c`, but that is configurable.
+By default, the receiver variable is named `c`, but that is configurable via a command-line flag.
 The `position` type gives the current position in the parser with `line`, `col` and `offset` fields (the first 2 are 1-based, `col` being a count of runes since the beginning of the line, and `offset` is a 0-based count of bytes).
 The `text` field is the slice of matching bytes in the current expression.
 This is a slice of the original source text, so it should not be modified.

 A labeled expression, where an identifier is followed by `:` before an expression, is a variable that "captures" the value of the associated expression, and makes that value available in the corresponding code block.
-It is converted to an argument (typed as an empty interface) in the generated method for the code block.
+It is converted to an argument (an empty interface) in the generated method for the code block.
 By default, the value of an expression is a slice of bytes, but if the expression is a sequence or a `*` or `+` repeating expression, then the value is a `[]interface{}` of the corresponding length.
 Of course all this can be overridden with a code block that returns something else (often an AST node).

 ## Looks like Go, outputs Go